Canon SX740 vs Fujifilm X-Pro3

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X-Pro3 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The Fujifilm X-Pro3 has an intervalometer built-in.
+The Canon SX740 and the Fujifilm X-Pro3 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the SX740 and the X-Pro3 write their files to SDXC cards.
 The X-Pro3 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the SX740 only has one slot.
 The X-Pro3 supports UHS-II cards (on both slots), while the SX740 can use UHS-I cards.